 Rain or shine, many day tours—flightseeing, cruises, bus tours—offer access to shelter.
 And while you may spend 2-3 hours outdoors hiking, fishing, or rafting, you can generally expect that your tour operator will provide any specialized gear you need.
 However, it is always good to be prepared.

-A Breakdown of Necessary Layers
+A Breakdown of Necessary Layers for Summer, Spring, & Fall

 The Inner Layer